120 YEARS OF EXCELLENCE:

 Synopsis

 This masterclass is designed as an interactive forum to explore the practical hurdles and enablers of translating pharmaceutical innovations into clinical and commercial realities.
 With a focus on Singapore’s dynamic healthcare and start-up ecosystem, the session will highlight case studies from local ventures such as Craft Health, which pioneers 3D-printed personalised medicines, and PharLyfe+, which develops patient-friendly oral films for difficult-to-treat populations.
+Allay Therapeutics also joins us with their work in pioneering ultrasustained analgesic products to transform post-surgical pain management and recuperation for patients and physicians.
 These examples will serve as catalysts for a broader discussion on regulatory navigation, product development bottlenecks, and the critical role of multidisciplinary collaboration.
 Participants will be encouraged to share their own experiences and perspectives, helping to unpack common translational barriers and identify actionable solutions.
 By drawing from real-world innovation journeys, the workshop will provide pharmacists, healthcare professionals, and early-stage entrepreneurs with a deeper understanding of how promising technologies can effectively move from concept to clinic.

 Programme schedule